Raffle: Cash raffle

 In a cash raffle, the prize is a portion of the total earnings.
 These are sometimes referred to as "50/50" draws, with half of the money going to the raffle winner and half to organizers or a charity they are supporting, although the prize may not necessarily be equal to 50 percent of the earnings.
-This style of a raffle was introduced at an Arizona Diamondbacks game in 2019 by a worker named Becca Hesse.

 Such raffles are illegal in some places, such as California (with limited exceptions).